MoonZoon/MoonZoon/docs/philosophy_and_non_goals.md

 **D)** No special terminology.
 Let's try to use words like _portal_, _hook_, _atom_ or _selector_ as little as possible because they have different meanings in different frameworks.

-**E)** Don't build artificial barriers for users - if they want to use REST, CSS or SQL, don't try to stop them.
+**E)** Don't build artificial barriers for MoonZoon users - if they want to use REST, CSS or SQL, don't try to stop them.

+**F)** Respect this order during the development:
+   1. Architecture
+   1. API
+   1. Code

-**F)** There is no silver bullet.
+**G)** There is no silver bullet.
 However there should be a common denominator for most web projects.

-**G)** There should be always a clear path forward for users.
+**H)** There should be always a clear path forward for MoonZoon users.
 They will recognize when they need non-core tools and they will integrate them when needed, not before.

-**H)** People make mistakes and things too complex.
-So linters, compilers, formatters and other tools should be as pedantic as possible.
+**I)** People make mistakes.
+Linters, compilers, formatters and other tools should be as pedantic as possible.
 Ideally no configuration options for anything.

+**J)** People make things too complex.
 Breaking changes are encouraged to reduce accidental complexity and technical debt.

 ---